zebity/onvif-relay/README.md

 - Developed and tested on Ubuntu 22.04

 Maven Targets:
-- mvn -X jaxws:wsimport : to generate java stubs and client
+- mvn -X jaxws:wsimport : to generate java stubs and client (for metro api)
 - mvn -X initialize : to download and patch ONVIF wsdl for jaxws:wsimport (runs get-and-patch.sh)
 - mvn -X generate-sources : to run the CXF WSDL2Java Generator as alternate to wsimport (for testing)
+- mvn -X package: to create onvif-api jar
-- mvn -X package: to install onvif-api into maven package repository
+- mvn -X install to install onvif-api jar into local maven package repository

 ## Build Process